Adam J Clarke on Efficient Ways to Digitalise a Business - The European Business Review

 Digitalisation is a critical factor for business growth and survival.
 Despite the pandemic accelerating the rate of business digitalisation; the whole concept of running an online business is baffling to many.
 Adam J Clarke, Macropay CEO and Founder, shares some tips on the efficient ways to digitalise a business.

 Adam Clarke says business digitalisation is the process of shifting from a traditional offline and in-person business model to integrating digital technology to create new revenue and value-producing opportunities.
 The CEO further believes that the digital revolution is at its infancy and the best is yet to come.
-As such, the onerous is on business owners to either prepare to ride the digital wave or be swept away into oblivion.
+As such, the onerous task is on business owners to either prepare to ride the digital wave or be swept away into oblivion.

 Ease into the shift